francoism90/hub-podman/README.md

 openssl dhparam -out dhparam.pem 2048
 ```

-Copy the generated files, into the the `~/Code/hub/ssl` folder.
+Copy the generated files, into the `~/Code/hub/ssl` folder.

 > **TIP:** You may want to setup [mobile devices](https://github.com/FiloSottile/mkcert#mobile-devices).